University of Reading cookie policy

 Self-catering

-In self-catering accommodation, you are responsible for buying and cooking your own food, this includes providing your own cooking utensils.
-Rather than travelling to the UK with these items, you can purchase a kitchen pack from the University.
+In self-catering accommodation you are responsible for buying and cooking your own food, this includes providing your own cooking utensils.
+Rather than travelling to the UK with these items, you can purchase a kitchen pack, which includes essential items such as plates, cutlery, pots and pans.
+The kitchen pack costs £70.04 for a standard hob pack and £105.81 for an induction hob pack.

 Catering

-The University offers three eating plans that are available for students with both catered and self-catered accommodation.
+The University offers four types of meal plans that are available for students with both catered and self-catered accommodation.
 With 13 catering outlets spread across the University, there’s a large selection of food for you to choose from.
-Visit the University hospitality website to find out about the foods on offer.
+Visit Clever Cuisine’s website to find out the foods on offer.

 Key contacts